Primary Navigation Mobile

 6. CVT gearbox – Xtronic

-Believe it or not, there’s a mid-2010s automatic car that still has a transmission dipstick.
-It’s fiddly to get to, lower down near the battery, but when checking out a used Qashqai with a CVT gearbox, you can check the oil colour and smell; it should be free of black, burned deposits.
+Believe it or not, the Qashqai is a mid-2010s automatic car that still has a transmission dipstick.
+It’s fiddly to access, as it’s lower down near the battery but it’s worth hunting out.
+Check the oil colour and smell – it should be free of black, burned deposits.
 Proper Nissan NS-3 CVT fluid is green, but loses its dye over time.
-If it is dark or thick, or looks metallic, avoid that car.
-Look for leaks underneath and check the condition of the cooler hoses.
+If it is dark, thick or looks metallic, avoid that car.
+Also, look for leaks underneath and check the condition of the cooler hoses.

 Make sure the dipstick is properly clicked into place before driving.
 Many Qashqais were bought as towing vehicles – as long as the gearbox is serviced regularly, problems are rare.